muffin87/helm-tutorial/part-02/README.md

 So are we now finished already?
 Almost ... there is this little thing called [Role-based access control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in our way.
 With RBAC you can control who can do what.
 I have prepared a ClusterRoleBinding for our local dev environment.
-Please follow [Part VIII](../part-08/README.md) for a more secure, production ready, solution.
+Please apply / create the
-Please apply / create the ClusterRoleBinding:
+ClusterRoleBinding:

 ```bash
 kubectl create -f part-02/templates/tiller-rbac.yml